WGLab/doc-ANNOVAR/user-guide/input.md

 20 1234568 1234570 TCT - het 50 4 20 1234567 microsat1 GTCT G 50 PASS NS=3;DP=9;AA=G GT:GQ:DP 0/1:35:4
 ```

-Now, here is one very very important argument: -withfreq.
-When -withfreq is set, it will print out the allele frequency of each SNP in the VCF file, based on all samples within the file.
+Now, here is one very very important argument: `-withfreq`.
+When `-withfreq` is set, it will print out the allele frequency of each SNP in the VCF file, based on all samples within the file.
 Because we are not looking at all samples as a whole, the individual genotypes will not be considered here, so the output file should contain all loci from the input file:

 ```
 [kaiwang@biocluster ~/]$ convert2annovar.pl -format vcf4 example/ex2.vcf -outfile ex2.avinput -allsample -withfreq